Content Optimization in 2020 – Optimizing Your Content for SEO

 - Creating a simple navigation on your site: When you create a strong navigation, it means that you provide users with a guide to get around your site.
 Navigation usually appears at the top of your website pages, and it allows users to find the content they’re looking for quickly and easily.

 - Adding multimedia: When you add multimedia to your content, it makes it more easily digestible for users, since they won’t have to look at a huge wall of text.
 Multimedia includes things like images, graphics, infographics, videos, and music.
+If you make videos on YouTube, for example, you can add those to your content.

 - Targeting important keywords: Targeting keywords is another important SEO strategy that allows you to really hone in on your specific audience.
 When you target specific keywords in your content, you better inform Google on what your page is about, which allows Google to serve your pages to the right audience.